-If you're worried about your debt and your credit score, you're not alone.
-According to Experian, the average American household has $6,028 in credit card debt per quarterly earnings.
+If you're worried about your debt and your credit score, you have tons of company.
+According to the credit reporting agency Experian, the average American household is carrying $6,028 in credit card debt.

-Debt is destroying people’s credit scores and their ability to get financing for essentials like a car and a home.At the same time, many people still don't understand how credit scores work, and young people are hit particularly hard thanks to additional student loan debt.
+Debt is destroying consumers' credit scores and their ability to get financing for cars and homes.
+Young people are hit particularly hard because of their crushing student loan debt.

 - Millennials have lower credit scores than previous generations